HouseTrip/housetrip.github.com/_posts/2014-04-05-unleash-your-ajax-requests-with-cors.md

 We've depicted how to make background requests in several ways, from the fundamentals to the latest standards.

-Here at [HouseTrip](http://www.housetrip.com) we consider the CORS technology is mature enough, and we successfully use it for the sign in and sign up forms, which are sent securely to the server.
+Here at [HouseTrip](http://www.housetrip.com) we've decided that the CORS technology is mature enough and we're using it successfully for some of our sign in and sign up forms, securely sending requests to the server.

 I really hope this exploration process has helped you to understand how AJAX/CORS work, and reduce the trouble you'll probably have setting it up in your next project.